This blog post was updated on 16/12/2016. Give it a fresh read to know what we have changed and to get new insights.

 Creating online personas can help you write more effective copy for your target market.

 2. Bridge the Gap Between Features and Benefit

 A feature is essentially a fact about your product or offer.
 The benefit mainly answers how a feature is useful for your customer.

 For most products, it may seem like customers are already aware of the primary features, unless the product is really complicated, like crane equipment maybe?
 And usually, you can easily add specifications of a product in bullet points and get done with it.

-But if you want to really persuade your visitors to become customers, you will need to spell out the benefits of these features in your descriptions.
+But if you want to really persuade your visitors to become customers, you will need to spell out the benefits of these features in each product description on your website.
 Tell them exactly “how” a particular feature is useful for them, and “why” they should make this purchase.

 As Simon Sinek mentions in TED talk¹,